 They do not have to be fair to you, as their only obligations are to the other driver that they insure.
 Our role as your attorneys in a vehicle accident is to build a strong case and proof against the other driver and to show opposing counsel how their client will be better off by accepting your settlement offer (if you choose to make one) than to go to trial and potentially lose more money.
 If the defendants are unwilling to settle, we take them to trial.

 - Your insurance company.

 In Washington, your insurance company is generally required to pay certain damages immediately following an accident, such as the cost of treatment and vehicle damage.
 If you have uninsured/underinsured insurance coverage, your insurance company is required to pay (up to the applicable policy limits) for certain damages that you and others in your vehicle sustain which are not paid by the at-fault driver.
 For example, if you are injured by an uninsured motorist who does not have any money, in addition to paying for vehicle damage and medical bills, if you have uninsured/underinsured coverage your insurance company may also be required to pay you for other forms of compensation, such as lost wages and pain and suffering.
-If your insurance company fails to do so, we can represent you in a lawsuit against your insurance company, which may include bringing an action for insurance bad faith.
+If your insurance company fails to do so, we can represent you in a lawsuit against your insurance company.

 Please Call Us Today to Learn More About the Role of Insurance Companies in Personal Injury Lawsuits.